What time is The Great British Bake Off on TV?

 Who left in last week’s episode?

-Julia became the sixth baker to leave the tent, during Pastry Week.
+Yan became the seventh baker to leave the tent, during Italian Week.

 Which Bake Off contestants are left?